-- (1) In Fiscal 2014, the General Partner paid its non-management directors an annual retainer of \$65,000 for Board service.
+- (1) In Fiscal 2015, the General Partner paid its non-management directors an annual retainer of \$65,000 for Board service.
 It paid an additional annual retainer of \$20,000 to members of the Audit Committee, other than the chairperson.
 The chairperson of the Audit Committee was paid an additional annual retainer of \$25,000.
+The General Partner also paid an additional retainer of \$7,500 for the chairperson of the Compensation/Pension and the Corporate Governance Committees.
+The General Partner also paid its Presiding Director a retainer of \$15,000 in Fiscal 2015.
 The General Partner pays no meeting attendance fees to its directors.
-The General Partner also paid an additional retainer of \$7,500 for the chairperson of the Compensation and Management Development and the Corporate Governance Committees.
-The General Partner also paid its Presiding Director a retainer of \$15,000 in Fiscal 2014.
-Mr. Greenberg will not receive any equity compensation for his service as Non-Executive Chairman. - All non-employee Directors, excluding Mr. Greenberg, received 1,100 Phantom Units in Fiscal 2014 as part of their annual compensation.
+In 2014, the independent members of the Board of Directors, upon recommendation of the Corporate Governance Committee, approved a reduction in Mr. Greenberg's annual cash retainer for his service as Non-Executive Chairman from \$200,000 to \$165,000 effective February 2, 2015.
+Additionally, Mr. Greenberg will not receive any equity compensation for his service as Non-Executive Chairman. - All non-employee Directors, excluding Mr. Greenberg, received 1,300 Phantom Units in Fiscal 2015 as part of their annual compensation.
 The Phantom Units were awarded under the AmeriGas Propane, Inc. 2010 Long-Term Incentive Plan on behalf of AmeriGas Partners, L.P. (the "2010 Plan") approved by the Partnership's Common Unitholders on July 30, 2010.
 Each Phantom Unit represents the right to receive an AmeriGas Partners Common Unit and distribution equivalents when the Director ends his service on the Board.
 Phantom Units earn distribution equivalents on each record date for the payment of a distribution by the Partnership on its Common Units.
 Accrued distribution equivalents are converted to additional Phantom Units annually, on the last date of the calendar year, based on the closing price for the Partnership's Common Units on the last trading day of the year.
 All Phantom Units and distribution equivalents are fully vested when credited to the Director's account.
 Account balances become payable 65 percent in AmeriGas Partners Common Units and 35 percent in cash, based on the value of a Common Unit, upon retirement or termination of service unless otherwise deferred.
 In the case of a change in control of the Partnership, the Phantom Units and distribution equivalents will be paid in cash based on the fair market value of the Partnership's Common Units on the date of the change in control.
 The amounts shown in column (c) above represent the grant date fair value of the awards of Phantom Units.
-The assumptions used in the calculation of the amounts shown are included in Note 2 and Note 11 to our audited consolidated financial statements for Fiscal 2014.
-For the number of Phantom Units credited to each Director's account as of September 30, 2014, see Securities Ownership of certain beneficial owners and management and related security holder matters Beneficial Ownership of Partnership Common Units by the Directors and Named Executive Officers of the General Partner.
+The assumptions used in the calculation of the amounts shown are included in Note 2 and Note 11 to our audited consolidated financial statements for Fiscal 2015.
+For the number of Phantom Units credited to each Director's account as of September 30, 2015, see "Securities Ownership of certain beneficial owners and management and related security holder matters Beneficial Ownership of Partnership Common Units by the Directors and Named Executive Officers of the General Partner." - (3) Mr. Ramos' compensation for Fiscal 2015 was prorated based on his September 28, 2015 election as a director of AmeriGas Propane, Inc. Mr. Ramos will receive a grant of Phantom Units in January 2016.